These canned cherries are perfect to have on hand for quick ice cream toppers & baking. They’ll also save you money on store-bought varieties!

 Best Practices for Storage

-For best results, store the canned cherries in a cool place for up to 3 months.
+For best results, store the canned cherries in a cool place for up to 6 months.
 Great spots include the bottom shelf of your pantry or a low cupboard.
-Once you open a jar, store it in the fridge for up to 2 weeks.
+Once you open a jar, store it in the fridge for up to a month.

 How much headspace should you leave in the jars?